kevgo/text-runner/textrun-workspace/README.md

 ### create-file

-The <code textrun="action/name-full">workspace/create-file</code> action creates a file in the workspace.
+The <b textrun="action/name-full">workspace/create-file</b> action creates a file in the workspace.
 This action assumes that the filename is written in _emphasized_ or **bold** text and the file content is a code block with one or three backticks.
 As an example, consider the following documentation snippet: